 Be it Sydney Mardi Gras or New Year’s Eve, Australia is one of the most fun countries on the planet that comes alive during.
 The country, famous for its diverse and rich wildlife with incomparable landscapes, has a strong cultural and folk scene.
 Australians love to party, so you’ll find loads of places to hang out and events to chill at on your trip here.
 And what better way to immerse in this exciting culture of Australia than attending some of the most famous festivals in Australia!
 See where and when you can be a part of these once-in-a-lifetime experiences in Australia.

-Fun And Frolic Festivals In Australia
+List Of Festivals In Australia

 Read on to know the dates and other important things about the most famous Australian festivals.
 Add at least one of these fests to your itinerary for fulfilling experience.

 1. Adelaide Festival